edwin5588/edwin5588/README.md

 ### Hi there 👋

-I’m an AI/ML engineer focused on building intelligent systems that turn data into real-world impact.
-My work spans machine learning, deep learning, computer vision, and natural language processing — from model development and optimization to scalable deployment.
-I’m passionate about solving complex problems with clean engineering, research-backed methods, and practical applications.
+Hey, I’m Edwin — an AI/ML engineer with 3+ years of experience developing ML pipelines and scalable AI systems.
+I’ve worked across model training, GPU optimization, deployment, and full-stack integration.
+Lately, I’ve been focused on designing AI agents that reason, automate, and collaborate effectively with humans.

 <!--